stolencatkarma/CataclysmLD/README.md

 ---

 * install python 3.9 64bit or greater on any OS that supports it. (python 2 not supported at this time.)
+* download or clone the repository.

 **Running a server**

-* execute `python3 ./server.py` from a command line - the first time you start the server a world is generated automatically using default settings.
+* execute `python3 ./server.py` from a command line in the directory that was created

+The first time you start the server a world is generated automatically using default settings.
 This does take a few minutes or longer on older hardware.
 Newer hardware should be less than 10 seconds.

 **connecting to a server.**